vmware-archive/go-reminders/README.md

 to use the [concourse credential management](https://concourse-ci.org/creds.html) facility if you want a more secure model.
-To do so, integrate your service of choice and set the environment variables or command line switches in the kubernetes deployment for running go-reminders.
+To do so, integrate your service of choice and set the environment variables or command line switches in the Kubernetes deployment for running go-reminders.

 #### Backing Service